SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 **deep-copy** — This function returns a copy of the given symbol along with linked copies of all descendant symbols.
-In other terms, a full copy is made of the working mem- ory subgraph that can be reached when starting from the given symbol.
+In other terms, a full copy is made of the working memory subgraph that can be reached when starting from the given symbol.
 All copied identifiers are created as new IDs, and all copied values remain the same.
 For example: